labwc - A Wayland stacking compositor

-It aims to be light-weight and independent, with a focus on simply stacking windows well and rendering some window decorations.
-Where practicable, it uses clients for wall-paper, panels, screenshots, and so on.
+It is light-weight and independent with a focus on simply stacking windows well and rendering some window decorations.
+Where practicable it uses clients for wall-paper, panels, screenshots and so on.

 Enable full logging, including debug information